Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Paul was not anti-woman.
 He valued the female ministers in the early church.
 He said they could teach and prophesy, and he praised them by name in his letters.

-Paul nullified a Corinthian church rule that prohibited women from speaking out and asking questions during worship services.
+Paul nullified a rule in the Corinthian church that prohibited women from speaking out and asking questions during worship services.

 His admonition about their behavior concerned the orderliness of the worship experience, not the propriety of their participation.

-In his first letter to Timothy, Paul did not prohibit all women from being church leaders.
+In his first letter to Timothy, Paul did not prohibit all women from serving as church leaders.
 Instead, he disqualified only domineering women, just as he banned angry men.

-Both traits evidence spiritual immaturity, which should disqualify anyone from church leadership.
+Both traits indicate spiritual immaturity, which should disqualify anyone from church leadership.

-Paul assigned men worship roles to ensure their active participation in church, not to denigrate women.
+Paul assigned men to worship roles to ensure their active participation in the church, not to denigrate women.

 Adam failed Eve through his passivity.
 Paul did not want men likewise to fail the church for the same reason.

-Paul did not tell women to cover their hair and dress according to cultural norms to suppress them.
-Instead, he wanted to preserve church decorum and minimize outside criticism.
+Paul did not tell women to cover their hair and dress a certain way to suppress them.
+Instead, he sought to preserve church decorum and minimize external criticism by advising them to uphold cultural norms.

 Paul never confined women to domestic roles.
 In several letters, he praised a woman named Priscilla, who helped manage the family business.

-Only males should lead the church because Jesus chose twelve men to be his first disciples.
+Only men should lead the church because Jesus chose twelve of them as his first disciples, not women.

-Jesus commissioned his male disciples to deliver a controversial message to patriarchal societies in which women were marginalized.
+Jesus commissioned his male disciples to deliver a controversial message to patriarchal societies that marginalized women.
 In their travels, these men relied on the goodwill of their listeners for food, clothing, and shelter.

-Despite their elevated social status as men, these itinerant evangelists suffered persecution and deprivation.
+Despite their elevated social status as men, these itinerant evangelists endured persecution and deprivation.
 All except John were executed for proclaiming the Gospel.

-Had Jesus assigned the same mission to his female disciples, they would have faced unrelenting danger in that hostile environment.
+If Jesus had assigned the same mission to his female disciples, they would have faced unrelenting danger in that hostile environment.

 Instead, he worked within the constraints of that sin-damaged culture to advance the Gospel while protecting his female followers.

-After Jesus ascended to heaven, women held leadership positions in several churches, including the Philippian congregation, which women founded.
+After Jesus ascended to heaven, women held leadership roles in several churches, including the Philippian congregation, which women founded.

 Old Testament Stories